Sage-Bionetworks/PythonEmbedInR/README.md

 ### Expose functions within a singleton object

-In rare cases, we want to expose Python functions under `synapseclient.client.Synapse` without exposing the `Synapse` object itself.
+In rare cases, we want to expose a set Python functions which are an object's methods, but without exposing the object itself.
+For example, in the `synapser` package we wish to make available the methods in `synapseclient.client.Synapse` without requiring the R user to instantiate the `Synapse` object.
+The following will create a singleton object at package load time and expose the object's methods to be called directly.

 In a Python session, we would do the following:
 ```